 To address the care of a student with a seizure disorder while at school or participating in a school activity, a parent may submit a seizure management and treatment plan to the district before the beginning of the school year, upon enrollment of the student, or as soon as practicable following diagnosis of a seizure disorder.
+A parent who submits a plan must use the Seizure Management and Treatment Plan Form (https://tea.texas.gov/academics/tea-seizure-management-form.pdf) developed by the Texas Education Agency.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 29 and contact the school nurse for more information.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 on page 28 and contact the school nurse for more information.]

-Tobacco and E-Cigarettes Prohibited (All Grade Levels and All Others on School Property)
+Tobacco, E-Cigarettes, and Nicotine Products Prohibited (All Grade Levels and All Others on School Property)

 Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (e-cigarette), or any other electronic vaporizing device while on school property or while attending an off-campus school-related activity.
+With limited exceptions for medication, [see Medicine at School (All Grade Levels)] students are also prohibited from possessing or using any type of nicotine product, including nicotine pouches, regardless of whether the product contains tobacco, while on school property or while attending an off-campus school-related activity.

-The district and its staff strictly enforce prohibitions against the use of all tobacco products, e- cigarettes, or any other electronic vaporizing device by students and all others on school property and at school-sponsored and school-related activities.
+The district and its staff strictly enforce prohibitions against the use of all tobacco products, e-cigarettes, or any other electronic vaporizing device by students and all others on school property and at school-sponsored and school-related activities.
 [See the Student Code of Conduct and policies FNCD and GKA for more information.]